PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Are There Any Other Tools Or Platforms You Use While Running Campaigns?

-Answer: Some experts use campaign management software like Wordstream and Opteo but almost everyone should be utilizing Google products like Google Analytics, Google Tag Manager, and Google Trends.
-Many PPC experts also build landing pages for clients so they often have experience with website builders such as WordPress, Squarespace, Wix, Unbounce, Instapage, etc.
+Answer: Some experts use campaign management software like Wordstream and Opteo, but almost everyone should utilize Google products like Google Analytics, Google Tag Manager, and Google Trends.
+Many PPC experts also build landing pages for clients, so they often have experience with website builders such as WordPress, Squarespace, Wix, Unbounce, Instapage, etc.

 How Do You Calculate Click Through Rate (CTR)?